Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (e) Newsletter

-With your consent, you can subscribe to our newsletter, which we use to inform you about our current interesting offers.
-You can also order our client information compact or compact special.
+If you give your consent, you can subscribe to our newsletter, which we use to inform you about our current interesting offers.
+You can also order our client information ‘compact’ or ‘compact special’.
 Further information can be found below under section 2. d.

 (3) Legal basis